amnuts/opcache-gui/README.md

 When the real-time updates are active, the interface will automatically update all the values as needed.

 Also, if you choose to invalidate any files or reset the cache it will do this without reloading the page, so the search term you've entered, or the page to which you've navigated do not get reset.
-If the real-time update is not on then the page will reload on any invalidation usage.
+If the real-time update is not on, then the page will reload on any invalidation usage.

 ### Building it yourself

 The interface has been designed around the principle of having just one file that anyone needs to get up and running.
-To fulfil this, there's a template file, language files, jsx, and css, which are all used to create the interface and they're brought together in the build process.
+To fulfil this, there's a template file, language files, jsx, and css, which are all used to create the interface, and they're brought together in the build process.

 This build process will allow you to change the language used, how the required third-party javascript libraries are included, the look and feel, or even the core components, should you wish.